 Breast imaging may be done for a variety of reasons.
 Screening imaging – typically a mammogram – is performed on women who have no symptoms based on research that shows it can make a difference in catching early cancers and reducing death from cancers.
 Diagnostic imaging is done when there is a specific symptom or clinical concern – a lump, for example.

 Think of the “breast imaging surveillance” the same way as you would the patrol of a security guard at a mall, on alert and watching for an event that is unlikely to occur.
 It means that the radiologist has seen something on the image that merits more focused assessment.

 If you are placed in surveillance, the radiologist interpreting your breast imaging study estimates your risk of cancer to be less than 2 percent – in other words, 98 percent likely to not be cancer.

-Surveillance is initiated for two main reasons:
+Breast imaging surveillance is usually initiated for two main reasons: